praeducer/my-local-ai-env/README.md

 Follow this step-by-step guide to Get started using Visual Studio Code with WSL, which includes installing the Remote Development extension pack.
 This extension enables you to run WSL, SSH, or a development container for editing and debugging with the full set of Visual Studio Code features.
 Quickly swap between different, separate development environments and make updates without worrying about impacting your local machine.

-Once VS Code is installed and set up, you can open your WSL project with a VS Code remote server by entering: code .

 https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode

 The Remote Development extension pack allows you to open any folder in a container, on a remote machine, or in the Windows Subsystem for Linux (WSL) and take advantage of VS Code's full feature set.
 Since this lets you set up a full-time development environment anywhere, you can: